mandodariraju/cybersecurity-portfolio/README.md

 * Ransomware Incident Journal
 * Incident analysis using the NIST Cybersecurity Framework (CSF) and the 5 W's investigation methodology.

+### Threat Intelligence

+* Pyramid of Pain Malware Analysis
+* Malware investigation using VirusTotal and Indicators of Compromise (IoCs).
+* Threat intelligence analysis using the Pyramid of Pain framework.

 ## Skills Demonstrated

 * Security Auditing